 The Social Intranet as a Digital Home

-The fact that we’re sitting here talking about intranet projects is probably because you want to establish a standardized portal that glues together the information, collaboration and cooperation at your company.
-A little bit like a digital home that you love to come back to that has real value.
+The fact that we’re sitting here talking about intranet projects is probably because you want to establish a standardized portal that glues together the information, collaboration, and cooperation at your company.
+A little bit like a digital home that you love to come back to and that has real value.
 Unfortunately, that’s not so easy to achieve.

 And there are a lot more of these simpler individual tasks involved than you might think.
 You don’t have a group chat solution in place for real-time business communication, and everyone uses WhatsApp as shadow IT?
 Really easy: just find a solution, roll it out, and you’re up and running!

 But this is where the problem begins.
-The internal roll out of all of these special individual solutions increases the level of complexity and ambiguity.
+The internal rollout of all of these special individual solutions increases the level of complexity and ambiguity.
 Which system should I use now and for what?
 And why not just continue using the tool I already have that I’ve gotten used to?
 Why can Microsoft Teams also do “wikis” now when the only reason we have them is for chatting and video calling?
 And anyway, we use Confluence from Atlassian as a wiki, don’t we?
 And what’s wrong with using WhatsApp?
 And why should I use Google Chat now, when Department XYZ already has Slack?

 We’ve already discussed how difficult it is for employees to switch from WhatsApp to an official internal chat solution if the new software is of poorer quality or significantly limited in scope in comparison.
 In the end, what counts for me as an employee is that I can successfully do my work.
 If my child is sick and I need someone to replace me on my shift, I use the technology that allows me to organize a replacement as quickly as possible.
 Company policy is of little interest to me in an emergency.
 Only the results count.

 If you start an intranet project internally, you need to worry about other software torpedoing your new system.
 So which software is that?
 What is it good or perhaps even better at doing?
 Why do employees use it?
 What can I do to make a change?
-If your system comes out worse in 50% of the functional comparisons and it cannot keep up in terms of quality with the individual solutions, you should give serious thought to whether your intranet will manage to survive for very long.
+If your system comes out worse in 50% of the functional comparisons and it can’t keep up in terms of quality with the individual solutions, you should give serious thought to whether your intranet will manage to survive for very long.

 A lot can be achieved with political power.
 But exercising political power is an exhausting endeavor.
 Utility, in contrast, is elegant and effective.